January 4, 2019

 You’ve Got This

-No matter what happens, if this is your first session or your fiftieth, remember that you’ve got this.
+No matter what happens, if this is your first session or your five-hundredth, remember that you’ve got this.
 It’s going to go great.